Table of Contents

 To determine when people can book with you, Calendly looks in three places:

-The schedules you set in the Availability tab: This is where you establish general preferences for when people can book with you.
+2. The schedule(s) you set in your availability settings: This is where you establish general preferences for when people can book with you.

 In this guide, we walk through how to set up all three in your Calendly account.
 Follow the steps below to connect your calendars, set your default schedule, customize availability for different Event Types, and test the experience from start to finish.